-- O Series Four-P issued December 1997 in the amount of \$15,435,000.
-The proceeds were used to finance the acquisition, construction and equipping of Opus Hall, an approximately 98,200 square foot facility to be used for a library, offices, and classrooms.
-Included in the project was a skyway connection to the University's existing facility on its Minneapolis campus. - O Series Five-C issued October 1999 in the amount of \$10,000,000.
+- O Series Four-O issued September 1997 in the amount of \$10,800,000.
+The proceeds of this bond issue were used together with proceeds of the Series Four-M bond issue and University funds to finance the construction and furnishing of the residence hall and parking ramp as described in Series Four-M. A portion of the proceeds, together with University funds, was used to finance the current refunding of the Variable Rate Demand Revenue Bonds, Series Four-A2. - O Series Five-C issued October 1999 in the amount of \$10,000,000.
 Proceeds of this bond issue were used for the renovation of Albertus Magnus Hall on the St. Paul campus.
 This former science building was converted to an office and classroom facility for the liberal arts and humanities departments. - O Series Five-L issued April 2002 in the amount of \$25,845,000.
 The proceeds of the bonds along with University funds will be used to finance the construction and furnishing of the building that will house the University's Law School on the University's Minneapolis campus.
 A portion of the proceeds also went to refund the outstanding portion of the Series Three-C bonds. - O Series Five-T issued December 2003 in the amount of \$23,575,000.
 The proceeds of this bond issue were used to refund Series Three-R1 and Series Three-R2 bonds. - O Series Five-Y issued July 2004 in the amount of \$30,000,000.
-The proceeds of this bond issue were used to construct, furnish and equip a 285,000 square foot apartment-style residence hall and a related parking facility on the University's St. Paul campus. - O Series Five-Z issued August 2004 in the amount of \$20,000,000.
-The proceeds of this bond issue were used to construct, furnish and equip Schulz Hall on the University's Minneapolis campus.
+The proceeds of this bond issue were used to construct, furnish and equip a 285,000 square foot apartment-style residence hall and a related parking facility on the University's St. Paul campus.